StefanZander/lecture_notes/smw/skript/marp/04_advanced_concepts.md

 -  `#x` formatter (#x to output X that resembles a cross for true)
 -  Custom label formatter (Using custom labels to define a boolean output and assign a true, false value display)

-::: blue
+::: blue small
+**Note**
-Note that not all result formats may provide support for these formatters.
+Not all result formats may provide support for these formatters.
 :::
 ::::
 :::: 2nd-column